jyotiyadav2508/childhood-memories-drf-api/README.md

   2. As a **user** I can **delete my comments on a post** so that **I can remove comments if I no longer want my comments to be public.**

-     - This user story is achieved using generics.RetrieveUpdateDestroyAPIView in Comment views.
+     - This user story is achieved using generics.
+RetrieveUpdateDestroyAPIView in Comment views.
 Users are able to delete their comments.

   3. As a **user** I can **read comments on a post** so that **I can read what others think about the post and read the discussion happening.**

-     - This user story is achieved using generics.ListCreateAPIView in Comment views.
+     - This user story is achieved using generics.
+ListCreateAPIView in Comment views.
 Users are able to read the list of comments on a post.

   4. As a **user** I can **edit my comments** so that **have the possibility to remove or add more details to my existing comments.**